tonymullen/ups-website/src/partials/f16se/hw/calendar-mod-solution.html.md

 ## Modifying the server controller

-You can use the `$or` operator in conjunction with the `find()` method in Mongoose to pass criteria to a database call, like this:
+In the `exports.list` function, you can use the `$or` operator in conjunction with the `find()` method in Mongoose to pass criteria to a database call, like this:

     CalEvent.find({
       $or: [